 Optional Broil:

-For an extra crispy crust, broil the casserole for an additional 2-3 minutes after it comes out of the oven.
-Watch carefully so that they don’t burn.
+For a crust with further crunch, broil the casserole for an additional 2 to three minutes after it comes out of the oven.
+Watch closely so they don’t burn.

 Rest and Garnish:

-Allow the casserole to rest for several minutes to set.
-Chop some parsley to garnish it.
+Let the casserole rest for a few minutes to set.
+Give it a sprinkle of chopped parsley to finish.

 Serving Suggestions: